 Move the cursor to this field and press <Enter>.
-The "IRQ-3" to "IRQ-15" fields will appear.
-Set each system interrupt to either PCI Device or Reserved.
+This field is used to set each system interrupt to either Reserved or PCI Device.

 The settings on the screen are for reference only.
 Your version may not be identical to this one.